fmenardo/Bgt_popgen_Europe_2024/windscape/windscape.md

 ```

 ## Software versions
-Many of the spatial packages are developing, this analysis was run in these environments:
+Many of the spatial packages are in development at the time of writing, and different versions can easily break the code.
+This analysis was run in these environments:

 - Download R sessionInfo()